Having a healthy lifestyle is the most effective way of reducing your risk of angina.

 If you already have angina, making lifestyle changes will also help prevent your symptoms getting worse and reduce your risk of having a heart attack or stroke.

-The best way to achieve these goals is to eat a healthy, balanced diet, try to keep your blood pressure at a healthy level and avoid smoking.
-This will lower your blood pressure, reduce your cholesterol levels and strengthen your heart, which are three of the most effective ways of preventing angina and reducing the risk of a heart attack and stroke.
+The best way to achieve this is to eat a healthy, balanced diet, try to keep your blood pressure at a healthy level and avoid smoking.
+This will lower your blood pressure, reduce your cholesterol levels and strengthen your heart.

-Eating an unhealthy diet that is high in fat will make your atherosclerosis worse and increase your risk of developing a heart attack or stroke.
+Eating an unhealthy diet high in fat and salt will increase your risk of developing angina, and increase your risk of a heart attack or stroke.